to-nick/weekend-quiz-V2/README.md

 - POST /users/register       // To register a new user
 - POST /users/login          // For user login

-## PROFILE
+## LEAGUES
-- POST /profile/create-league   // For creating a new league
+- POST /leagues/create-league           // For creating a new league
-- POST /profile/join-league     // For joining an existing league
+- POST /leagues/join-league             // For joining an existing league
-- GET /profile/display-leagues  // For fetching the leagues the user is part of
+- GET /leagues/display-leagues/:userId  // For fetching the leagues the user is part of
-- DELETE /profile/leave-league  // For removing yourself from a league
+- DELETE /leagues/leave-league  // For removing yourself from a league

-## DATA
+## SCORES
-- GET /data/scores              // For fetching scores for the leaderboard, including weekly wins, total score and highscore
+- GET /scores/display-scores/:leagueId   // For fetching scores for the leaderboard, including weekly wins, total score and highscore

+## SUBMISSION
-- POST /data/submit-score       // For submitting a weekly score
+- POST /submission/submit-score       // For submitting a weekly score